MolimoWang/EventManagementSystem/01-requirements/UseCase/Administrator/01-view_all_events.md

 ### 01 - Basic course of events -

 #### Course of Events
-1. After logging in, the administrator is presented with the 'View All Events' page, displaying a table of all scheduled events for the current date
+1. After logging in, the administrator is presented with the event management menu, displaying a table of all scheduled events for the current date
 2. The system displays a table showing all events scheduled for the current date.
 3. The administrator can see the following details in the table:
     - Event Name